Postgraduate Diploma in International Mental Health, Law, Policy & Rights-based Services

 Eligibility and Entry Requirements

-The Diploma is ideal for mid-career professionals from the fields of law, human rights, mental health policy, and service-delivery.
+The Diploma is ideal for professionals from the fields of law, human rights, mental health policy, and service-delivery.

 Entry requirements